taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 4

-Majhee angrily turns off the giant eye of light with an impatient gesture as she turns to Marcia, furious: "*You* pushed that collaboration through, against my numerous objections!"
+Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious: "*You* pushed that collaboration through, against my numerous objections!"

 Marcia, immediately apologetic, hands up to ward off Majhee's anger: "I know, I *know*, that was definitely my mistake, and I'm *sorry*."

 Majhee interrupts: "And stop talking like you actually *believe* in propriatary health research!
-How is it possible that *anyone* can still hold such *archaic views*?"
+How is it possible that *anyone* can still hold such *archaic* views?"

 Marcia sighs, defeated: "Just...be careful."

-Marcia looks over her shoulder, then says, low and careful: "There are rumors that the Space Consortium is *weaponizing eSyrup*.
+Marcia looks over her shoulder, then says, low and careful: "There are rumors that the Space Consortium is trying to *weaponize eSyrup*.
 I know I sound like a conspiracy theorist, but..."

 Majhee, incredulous: "They wouldn't dare--"